Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/4. Upload Images with AWS S3/README.md

 Uploading a custom image is a very common pattern on any website.

 Using MongoDB we *could* just save the image into the database as binary data.
-However, we will quickly bloat our database this way and start
+However, we will quickly bloat our database this way and start paying a lot of $$$ to our database provider.

+Instead we should use a cloud storage service like Amazon AWS S3 or App Fog.
+In this case we will be using Amazon AWS S3.

+There are various libraries that wrap the S3 API.
+On the simple end is just the `aws-sdk` module, but for this I've chosen that we use the `s3-uploader` module which allows us to resize and crop images and store multiple versions in S3.

 ## Resources